Diversity, Equity, & Inclusion (DEI)

 - Incorporating DEI training to new hire field training.

-- Maintaining a minimum standard of bi-annual surveys and company wide training.
+- Maintaining a minimum standard of bi-annual surveys and company wide trainings that include separate trainings for the clinical team, owners, and all other employees.

-- Continuing to seek opportunities to provide town hall environments.
+- Continuing to seek opportunities to provide townhall environments.
+Committed to two townhalls per year at a minimum.

 - All of this work begins during staff’s initial training and continues throughout employment.